tianpai/projmap/README.md

 ### 📌 Summary

-projmap is a command-line tool that prints a markdown-friendly nested file/folder structure with optional inline comments, similar to a tree command, but designed for documentation, LLM inputs, and clean readability.
+**Projmap** is a command-line tool that prints a markdown-friendly nested file/folder structure with optional inline comments, similar to a tree command, but designed for documentation, LLM inputs, and clean readability.